Azel4231/clojure-quotes/generated.md

 - "Encapsulation is for implementation details, but information doesn't have implementation!" - Rich Hickey
 - "In OO, our fundamental construct, the Object conflates two things.
 Process, for which objects are an ok approach, and information for which they are a terrible, terrible, terrible approach." - Rich Hickey
 [https://www.youtube.com/watch?v=VSdnJDO-xdg&feature=youtu.be&t=925](https://www.youtube.com/watch?v=VSdnJDO-xdg&feature=youtu.be&t=925)
-- "There's a tiny little benefit: dot works in you IDE.
+- "There's a tiny little benefit: dot works in your IDE.
 Woohoo!
 Oh my goodness, cause I could never remember that [specific class API].
 Something better happen when I press dot, because I'm doomed otherwise." - Rich Hickey
 [https://youtu.be/VSdnJDO-xdg?t=3129](https://youtu.be/VSdnJDO-xdg?t=3129)
 - "Programs are increasingly about code, and decreasingly about data.
 And I think that is a mistake." - Rich Hickey [https://youtu.be/VSdnJDO-xdg?t=955](https://youtu.be/VSdnJDO-xdg?t=955)